SeldonIO/seldon-core/docs-gb/examples/cifar10.md

 ---
-description: Production image classifier with drift and outlier monitoring in Seldon Core 2.
+description: Tutorial of deploying an image classifier with drift and outlier monitoring in Seldon Core 2.
 ---

 # Production image classifier with drift and outlier monitoring